-Dye penetration test kit contains all the required elements for performing dye penetration test.
-These kits are easily available in the market and contains the Penetrant, Cleaner and Developer as shown in Fig. 2 below.
+The dye penetration test kit contains all the required elements for performing a dye penetration test.
+These kits are easily available in the market and contain the Penetrant, Cleaner, and Developer as shown in Fig. 2 below.

 - Should be highly visible for producing indications.

 - Must flow easily over the test specimen surface.